Kandelonius/Kandels-Kibble-Guide/README.md

 ## A pet nutrition guide built using various online courses as a guide to simulate filling expectations of an app for a client

-## the app tells a consumer what a pet can an can't eat and gives guidelines for proportions
+## the app tells a consumer what a pet can and can't eat and gives guidelines for proportions

 ### a canine balanced diet should have amino acids from protiens, fatty acids, carbohydrates, vitamins, minerals, and water